An overview of school capital funding, who it's for, current and past allocations, how it's calculated and spending guidance.

 - special post-16 institutions with eligible students

 Capital funding is based on financial years.
-For the latest funding amounts see:
+For the final funding amounts for the financial year 2023 to 2024 see:

 How the funding is calculated